Winter Parking Regulations may be imposed between December 1st and April 1st during each winter season.

 The proper side of the street to park on is determined by the year in which the Winter Regulations begin.

-This winter, for example, the regulations began on December 1, 2016, therefore parking is required on the even numbered side of the street unless otherwise restricted.
+This winter, for example, the regulations began on December 1, 2018, therefore parking is required on the EVEN numbered side of the street unless otherwise restricted.

 The Chief of Police can suspend both side parking if there are traffic and safety issues.

 DUAL SIDE PARKING IS SUSPENDED DURING SNOW EMERGENCIES